wp-headless/fetch/README.md

 - Opinionated API that attempts to do more then is needed.
 - Lack of automated browser testing and coverage

-We intend to build support lean and well tested packages that fit into the modern ES6 javascript ecosystem.
+We intend to build and support a lean and well tested packages that fit into the modern ES6 javascript ecosystem.

 ## Installation